TheCodingCarson/NetPolish/Google Chrome/modules/Modules.md

 ## Module Structure Layout
 Modules can include anything inside the folder for the name of the module as needed without any issues.
 There are a few required files needed in each module folder listed here:
+- ModuleName_Settings.json

+Optional File:
 - ModuleName_Excluded.json
-- ModuleName_Settings.json

-Those are the only needed to required files for each module folder.
+Those are the only needed to required and optional files for each module folder.
 Folders for modules **MUST** be the exact name of what is before the '_Excluded.json' and '_Settings.json' otherwise it will throw errors in the console.error log.

 ## Module 'ModuleName_Excluded.json' Information & Layout
 A module's '_Excluded.json' must follow this layout: